KxSystems/docs/docs/ref/system.md

 system x     system[x]
 ```

-Where `x` is a string representing a [KDB-X system command](syscmds.md) or operating system shell command, and any parameters to it.
+Where `x` is a string representing a [kdb+ system command](syscmds.md) or operating system shell command, and any parameters to it.
 Executes the command and returns the result as a list of character vectors.

-## KDB-X system commands
+## kdb+ system commands

 Refer to the [system commands reference](syscmds.md) for a full list of available commands.